surinderlohat/ml-road-map/tutorials/1 Supervised/1 Supervised Learning.md

 # Supervised Learning:

 ### Description:
-  In supervised learning, the model is trained on labeled data.
-The algorithm learns from input-output pairs, where the input is the data, and the output is the desired result or label.
+  Supervised learning is a type of machine learning where the model is trained on labeled data.
+The goal is to learn a mapping from inputs to outputs so that the model can make predictions on new, unseen data.
+There are two main types of supervised learning: classification and regression.
 ### Examples:
   Classification (e.g., spam detection, image recognition), Regression (e.g., predicting house prices, stock prices).

 # Types of Supervised Learning